BrandonXu6106/obsidianpublish/content/thoughts/Bluesky.md

 ### Identity

 Users are identified by domain names in AT Protocol.
-ATProto uses a form of domain verification similar to `_dnslink` which involves adding a `TXT` record through your [[DNS]] registrar that looks like
+ATProto uses a form of domain verification similar to `_dnslink` which involves adding a `TXT` record through your [[DNS.md]] registrar that looks like

 ```
 _atproto.jzhao.xyz TXT "did=did:plc:2jpflw6cyk27tp34il2tud7o"